MicrosoftDocs/quantum-docs/articles/includes/quickstart-qiskit-include-rigetti-portal.md

 Job status: job has successfully run
 ```

-When the job has successfully run, get the job results and display them:
+When the job successfully runs, get the job results and display them:

 ```python
 # Get the job results: